baba-ali-graph/rouch/README.md

 `-s=value --style=value` : This option specifies the extension of the style file that would be generated.
 It could be  `css`, `sass`,`scss`, `less` or `stylus`

-`-t --test`: If present, test script template would be generated otherwise not.
+`-t --test`: If supplied, a template file for possible test scripts would be generated too.

+`-o --overwrite`: If supplied, this option would make `rouch` ovewrite an existing directory.

 ## CONTRIBUTION
 If you have any cool ideas, I'm game.